Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 4.1 Purpose

-This procedure supports and mandates the implementation of Section 2: Master Data Management and Research Data Management Procedure.
-It expands on the principles outlined in the policies as they relate to data management and provides guidance on the implementation and practical application of data storage solutions.
+This manual supports and mandates the implementation of Section 2: Master Data Management and Research Data Management Procedure.
+It expands on the principles outlined in the procedures as they relate to data management and provides guidance on the implementation and practical application of data storage solutions.

 4.2 Scope

-This procedure applies to all digital and digitised data produced, stored and/or utilised by members of the University’s community.
+This manual applies to all digital and digitised data produced, stored and/or utilised by members of the University’s community.

-While partner provider organisations are supported through the use of specific University information technology systems, this procedure does not apply to electronic data created, managed or stored by these organisations.
+While partner provider organisations are supported through the use of specific University information technology systems, this manual does not apply to electronic data created, managed or stored by these organisations.

 4.3 Legislative Context